beeware/briefcase-template/README.md

----
-title: Briefcase Bootstrap template
+# Briefcase Bootstrap template
----

 A template for starting a Python app that will be deployed using Briefcase.

-# Using this template
+## Using this template

 In normal usage, you won't need to reference this template at all - it is used automatically by Briefcase when you run `briefcase new`.